MultisampledNight/MultisampledNight/README.md

 ## Hi!

 My name is MultisampledNight or multisn8 for short, but any variations are okay!
-Most people just call me Multi, use any pronouns you like~
+Most people just call me Multi, use any pronouns you like!
+Although, do please **avoid** gendered nouns like "queen" or "bro" as name for me.

 Things I'm usually working with include: